What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 which include proteins;

-in the composition of erythrocytes and providing the transfer of oxygen and carbon dioxide;
+in the composition of red blood cells and ensuring the transfer of oxygen and carbon dioxide;

-reserve nutrients, such as eggs, milk, plant seeds;
+reserve nutrients, for example in eggs, milk, plant seeds;

 Protective.
 Antibodies, fibrinogen, thrombin - proteins,